-Weyco Group, Inc. and its subsidiaries (the "Company") engage in one line of business, the design and distribution of quality and innovative footwear.
+Weyco Group, Inc. and its subsidiaries (the "Company") engage in one line of business: the design and distribution of quality and innovative footwear.
 The Company designs and markets footwear principally for men, but also for women and children, under a portfolio of well-recognized brand names including: "Florsheim," "Nunn Bush," "Stacy Adams," "BOGS," "Rafters" and "Umi."
 Trademarks maintained by the Company on its brands are important to the business.
 The Company's products consist primarily of mid-priced leather dress shoes and casual footwear composed of man-made materials or leather.
 In addition, the Company added outdoor boots, shoes and sandals in 2011 with the acquisition of the BOGS and Rafters brands.
 The Company's footwear is available in a broad range of sizes and widths, primarily purchased to meet the needs and desires of the general American population.

 The Company purchases finished shoes from outside suppliers, primarily located in China and India.
 Almost all of these foreign-sourced purchases are denominated in U.S. dollars.
 The Company continues to experience upward cost pressures from its suppliers related to a variety of factors, including higher labor, materials and freight costs.
-The Company has worked to increase its selling prices to offset the effect of these increases.
+Recently, the strength of the U.S. dollar against the Chinese and Indian currencies has helped to mitigate price increases.
+The Company has also worked to increase its selling prices to offset the effect of these increases.

 The Company's business is separated into two reportable segments - the North American wholesale segment ("wholesale") and the North American retail segment ("retail").
-The Company also has other wholesale and retail businesses overseas which include its businesses in Australia, South Africa and Asia Pacific (collectively, "Florsheim Australia") and its wholesale and retail businesses in Europe.
+The Company also has other wholesale and retail businesses overseas which include its businesses in Australia, South Africa and Asia Pacific (collectively, "Florsheim Australia") and its wholesale and retail businesses in Europe ("Florsheim Europe").

-In 2015, 2014 and 2013, sales of the North American wholesale segment, which include both wholesale sales and worldwide licensing revenues, constituted approximately 78%, 76% and 75% of total sales, respectively.
+In 2016, 2015 and 2014, sales of the Company's wholesale segment, which include both wholesale sales and worldwide licensing revenues, constituted approximately 77%, 78% and 76% of total sales, respectively.
 At wholesale, shoes are marketed throughout the United States and Canada in more than 10,000 shoe, clothing and department stores.
-In 2015, 2014, and 2013 there were no single customers with sales above 10% of the Company's total sales.
+In 2016, 2015, and 2014 no individual customer represented more than 10% of the Company's total sales.
 The Company employs traveling salespeople and independent sales representatives who sell the Company's products to retail outlets.
 Shoes are shipped to these retailers primarily from the Company's distribution center in Glendale, Wisconsin.
 In the men's footwear business, there is generally no identifiable seasonality, although new styles are historically developed and shown twice each year, in spring and fall.
 With the Company's BOGS brand, which mainly sells winter and outdoor boots, there is seasonality in its business due to the nature of the product; the majority of BOGS sales occur in the third and fourth quarters.
 Consistent with industry practices, the Company carries significant amounts of inventory to meet customer delivery requirements and periodically provides extended payment terms to customers.
 The Company also has licensing agreements with third parties who sell its branded shoes outside of the United States, as well as licensing agreements with specialty shoe, apparel and accessory manufacturers in the United States.

-In 2015, 2014 and 2013, sales of the North American retail segment constituted approximately 7%, 7% and 8% of total sales, respectively.
-As of December 31, 2015, the retail segment consisted of 13 company-operated stores and an internet business in the United States.
+Sales of the Company's retail segment constituted 7% of total sales in each of the years 2016, 2015, and 2014.
+As of December 31, 2016, the retail segment consisted of 13 Company-operated stores and an internet business in the United States.
 Sales in retail stores are made directly to the consumer by Company employees.